Design for intelligence: Make friends with "The System"

 I could change it to clam chowder.

-So once my shortcut has been added to Siri, now this flow can happen without the app needing to be open.
+And Siri will ask me what soup I want every time I order with my voice.
+So, once my shortcut has been added to Siri, now this flow can happen without the app needing to be open.
+Just ask Siri.

-This is another popular place for people to set up shortcuts for intents as well as stringing them together with other intents from other apps to do some pretty powerful things, even automatically.
+This is another popular place for people to set up shortcuts for your intents, as well as stringing them together with other intents from other apps to do some pretty powerful things, even automatically.

 And with that, you can do multiple things across multiple apps with a single tap.

-This intent returns a list of the orders I placed per week in the past seven weeks.
+This intent returns a list of the orders I've placed per week in the past seven weeks.

 Soup Chef donates its intents as you use the app.

-After a while, if iOS notices that you order soup while leaving work on Thursdays, we can show this prediction directly in search.
+After a while, if iOS notices that you order soup when leaving work on Thursdays, we can show its prediction directly in Search.

-Or even as an autmation suggestion in Shortcuts to automatically order soup when going home.
+Or even as an automation suggestion in Shortcuts to automatically order soup when going home.

-Now we hand it off to Chad to talk about how system intelligence works with the brand new widgets In iOS 14.
+That's intents in Siri and Shortcuts.
+Now we hand it off to Chad to talk about how system intelligence works with the brand-new widgets in iOS 14.
 Chad?
-Chad Etzel: Thanks, Mert.
-Hi, I'm Chad, and I work in the Proactive Intelligence team.
+Thanks, Mert.
+Hi, I'm Chad, and I work on the Proactive Intelligence team.

 This might sound obvious, but part of what makes apps so great is that they provide people with timely information.